camille-004/my-interview-prep/ml_topics.md

 ## Exponential

-There is a srtong relationship between the Poisson distribution and the exponential distribution.
+There is a strong relationship between the Poisson distribution and the exponential distribution.
 For example, let's say a Poisson distribution models the number file requests on a server in a day.
 The time in between each file request can be modeled with an exponential dsitribution.
 The exponential distribution is mostly used for testing product reliability.
 Poisson's "How many events per time?" in an experiment relates to the exponential's "How long until an event?".

 **PDF**: